lowrycode/ski-arise-project/README.md

 Images were optimised for the website by converting to webp format using the <a href="https://pixelied.com/convert" target="_blank" rel="noopener">**Pixelied**</a> website.

-The Favicons were produced using <a href="https://favicon.io/" target="_blank" rel="noopener">**favicon.io**</a> from a custom image.
+The favicons were produced using <a href="https://favicon.io/" target="_blank" rel="noopener">**favicon.io**</a> from a custom image.

 ## Textual Content

 Much of the information included on the website is fictitious (including details of the company and accommodations).

 I have never been on a ski holiday myself so **ChatGPT** was used to quickly generate information about ski holidays, resorts and the things that different users would want to learn about on the Info page.
 These responses were then manually edited to fit the context of the website.
-Since the website is primarily for demonstrating website design, this information was not checked thorougly for accuracy and therefore will likely contain some factual errors.
+Since the website is primarily for demonstrating website design, this information was not checked thorougly for accuracy and therefore may contain some factual errors.

-The fonts came from  <a href="https://fonts.google.com/" target="_blank" rel="noopener">**Google Fonts**</a> and textual icons were from <a href="https://fontawesome.com/" target="_blank" rel="noopener">**Font Awesome**</a>.
+The fonts were sourced from <a href="https://fonts.google.com/" target="_blank" rel="noopener">**Google Fonts**</a> and textual icons were provided by <a href="https://fontawesome.com/" target="_blank" rel="noopener">**Font Awesome**</a>.

 # Testing